 Try to veer away from using free email addresses (@gmail, @yahoo, @hotmail).
 Having your domain name in your email address (i.e. email@example.com) gives the impression that you mean business.

-This is not always possible but we highly recommend having a unique handle that you can use for all of your online "properties".
-What do I mean by this?
-It means, choosing a social media handle that's consistent with, say, your URL or your company name.
+This isn’t always possible, but we highly recommend having a unique handle that you can use across all your online channels.
+This means choosing a social media handle that's consistent with, say, your URL or your company name.